score-spec/docs/content/en/docs/Reference/score-schema-reference.md

   - `default`: specifies a value that can be defined for the property.
   - `type`: specifies a property type.
   - `required`: specifies a property as required.
-  - `secret`: specifies a property value as a secret.
+  - `secret`: specifies a property value as a case-sensitive secret.

 ### Reserved resource types